Whitstable, Kent – 18 Things To Do Guide + Photos 2024

 This post may contain affiliate links to tours and hotels.
 These help us earn a small commission at no additional charge to you.

-Where to start with a wonderful day-trip to Whitstable?
+Whitstable in Kent is a wonderful day-trip and charming coastal town.
 One of the best English seaside escapes and just over an hour’s train ride from London, there are so many things to do in Whitstable.

-A fishing town primarily known for its delicious oysters and colourful beach huts, Whitstable has stunning sea views, incredible seafood and is genuinely one of the prettiest coastal towns in England we’ve visited.
+A fishing town primarily known for its delicious oysters and colourful beach huts, Whitstable has stunning sea views, incredible seafood (famous for Whitstable oysters) and is genuinely one of the prettiest seaside towns in England we’ve visited.

-From sublime seafood (oi oi oysters!) to a historic pub literally ON the beach, here is our guide to the best things to do in Whitstable in Kent, 2023 (a wonderful weekend retreat):
+From sublime seafood to the historic Old Neptune pub literally ON the beach, here is our guide to the best things to do in Whitstable, Kent in 2024 with photos.

 You might like – things to do in Brighton beach, East Sussex >